Mercedes Flags More Margin Pressure Ahead, Tough Road in China

 By Rachel More

-STUTTGART, Germany, Feb 12 (Reuters) - Mercedes-Benz on Thursday said the profit margin at its autos division could fall further this year, indicating tough months ahead as the luxury carmaker grapples with high costs, a tough Chinese market and global tariffs.
+STUTTGART, Germany, Feb 12 (Reuters) - Mercedes-Benz said on Thursday that the profit margin at its autos division could fall further this year, indicating tough months ahead as the luxury carmaker grapples with high costs, a tough Chinese market and global tariffs.

-At the group level, the company's operating profit more than halved to 5.8 billion euros ($6.9 billion) in 2025, a year marred by 1 billion euros in tariff costs plus difficulties in the cutthroat China market and negative currency effects.
+At the group level, full-year operating profit more than halved to 5.8 billion euros ($6.9 billion) in a year marred by 1 billion euros in tariff costs plus falling sales in the cutthroat China market and negative currency effects.

 MERCEDES-BENZ WARNS OF RELENTLESS COST DISCIPLINE

-Mercedes-Benz plans further cost cuts and product launches, hoping to reach an 8% to 10% profit margin at its auto division through "relentless cost discipline."
+Mercedes-Benz says it plans to return to an 8% to 10% profit margin at its auto division in the coming years, partly through what it described as "relentless cost discipline".

-Mercedes has been seeking to reduce its fixed costs through job cuts initiated in 2025 while also targeting slimmer production, including with a stronger focus on its plant in Hungary.
+Mercedes has been seeking to reduce its fixed costs through job cuts initiated in 2025 while also doubling capacity in "best-cost countries", including an expansion of its plant in Kecskemet, Hungary.

 ($1 = 0.8431 euros)

-(Reporting by Rachel More; Editing by Ludwig Burger and Thomas Derpinghaus)
+(Reporting by Rachel More; Editing by Ludwig Burger, Thomas Derpinghaus and Joe Bavier)

 Earnings before interest and taxes (EBIT) is a measure of a firm's profit that includes all expenses except interest and income tax expenses.
 It is used to analyze the profitability of a company's core operations.